Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Technical preliminaries

 \subsection{Definition of the model}

-Let us begin with the definition of the model.
-We consider a Euclidean (non-relativistic) quantum particle in a space of dimension $N$, moving through a rough landscape characterized by the combination of two types of disorder: one represented by a random Gaussian matrix $K$, and the other by a Gaussian random tensor $J$ of size $q > 2$.
-A version of this quantum mechanical model, without matrix disorder, was considered in \cite{biroli2001quantum} and references therein.
-The particle wave function $\psi(\bm x,t)\in \mathbb{C}$, $\bm x \equiv (x_1,\cdots, x_N)\in \mathbb{R}^N$ evolves accordingly with the Schr\"odinger equation:
+Let us begin by defining the model.
+We consider a non-relativistic quantum particle in an $N$-dimensional space, moving through a rough landscape characterized by the combination of two types of disorder: one represented by a Gaussian random matrix $K$, and the other by a Gaussian random tensor $J$ of rank $p > 2$.
+A version of this quantum mechanical model, without the matrix disorder, was investigated in \cite{biroli2001quantum} and references therein.
+The wave function of the particle, $\psi(\bm x,t)\in \mathbb{C}$ with $\bm x \equiv (x_1,\cdots, x_N)\in \mathbb{R}^N$, evolves according to the Schr\"odinger equation:

 where the Hamiltonian $\hat{\mathcal{H}}$ reads in the generalized position space basis: